 Snapchat is the perfect place to goof around, whether you’re sending selfies to your friends or posting too many cat videos.
 But if you want to talk to someone and actually carry on a conversation, it takes a bit more effort than just sharing photos.
-Here’s how to start a conversation on Snapchat.
+Here’s how to start a conversation on Snapchat the right way!

-Chatting via your phone has become totally normal, it is actually probably more common than talking face to face *sadly*.
-But when you like someone, saying hey what’s up? via text message can be a bit nerve racking.
+Chatting via your phone has become totally normal.
+It is actually probably more common than talking face to face these days *sadly*.
+But when you like someone, saying “hey, what’s up?” via text message can be a bit nerve-racking.
 Snapchat removes some of that intensity by offering a safe place.

 Just like tagging someone in a meme on Instagram, starting a conversation on Snapchat feels a little more subtle and natural.
-This way there is something that gives you an in, rather than being so vulnerable and starting a conversation out of the blue.
+This way, something gives you an excuse to say hello, rather than being vulnerable and starting a conversation out of the blue.

-Like I said earlier, Snapchat is casual, and another plus is the privacy.
-So if you’re reaching out to your crush, your friends won’t see it in their activity page. *cue a sigh of relief!*
+Snapchat is casual, and another plus is privacy.
+So if you’re reaching out to your crush, your friends won’t see it on their activity page. *cue a sigh of relief!*

 You can send a photo and message back and forth and keep it just between you two.
-There is also a lot less judgement on Snapchat than on other apps.
+There is also a lot less judgment on Snapchat than on other apps.
 There aren’t likes or followers.
 It is more of a free platform.
 It seems to be the one app you don’t have to worry about, perhaps because everything disappears after 24 hours.
-[Read: The best ways to find what you’re looking for on social media]

 First, open the app.
 Just kidding.
 I’m sure you already have it opened.
 A great place to start is by watching this person’s story.
 And check to see if they watched yours.
 This may give you some background on what they’re interested in or find funny.
 What do they normally post about?